 Lymph nodes are small, bean-shaped organs that help fight infection and are found throughout the body.
 They produce and filter a colorless fluid called lymph, which contains white blood cells known as lymphocytes (immune cells involved in defending against infections and such diseases as cancer).

-It is very common for women to be told that they have dense breasts after a mammogram.
-Dense breasts are completely normal and tend to be more common in younger women and in women with smaller breasts.
+It is very common for people to be told that they have dense breasts after a mammogram.
+Dense breasts are completely normal and tend to be more common in younger people and in people with smaller breasts.
 But anyone — regardless of age or breast size — can have dense breasts.

 A doctor will tell you that your breasts are dense if most of the tissue seen on your mammogram is fibrous or glandular breast tissue.
 These tissue types appear thicker and denser than fatty tissue and will show up white on a mammogram.
 Because cancer cells also appear white on the image, it may be harder for radiologists to see disease in people with dense breasts.
 So that’s why some people with dense breasts may be asked to have extra imaging tests, such as ultrasound or MRI, which can pick up some cancers that may be missed on a mammogram.